ZKTKZ/shopify-challenge-2021/README.md

 ## Potential Improvements
 A few ideas for improving the application:
 - [ ] Use Ruby namespaces for API versioning
-- [ ] Move from SQLite to Postgres database,
+- [ ] Move from SQLite to Postgres database.
+SQLite runs in memory, and while that is fine for our self-hosted approach, it would not be suitable for production.
 - [ ] Use partials for duplicate view logic per DRY coding standards
-- [ ] Add more functional and integration tests to test business logic.
-Currently, we only test routes.
+- [ ] Add integration tests for the view-controller relationship.
-- [ ] Cloud-hosted deployment.
-Cloudinary and Okta libraries for security are both expensive services ($100/month for Cloudinary alone), so an already-deployed version was not launched